varnish/Varnish-Cache/doc/sphinx/installation/help.rst

 The ``varnish-misc`` mailing list is for general banter, questions, suggestions, ideas and so on.
-If you are new to Varnish it may pay off to subscribe to -misc, simply to have an ear to the telegraph-pole and learn some smart tricks.
+If you are new to Varnish it may pay off to subscribe to ``-misc``, simply to have an ear to the telegraph-pole and learn some smart tricks.
 This is a good place to ask for help with more complex issues, that require quoting of files and long explanations.

-Make sure to pick a good subject line, and if the subject of the thread changes, please change the subject to match, some of us deal with hundreds of emails per day, after spam-filters, and we need all the help we can get to pick the interesting ones.
+Make sure to pick a good subject line, and if the subject of the thread changes, please change the subject to match.
+Some of us deal with hundreds of emails per day, after spam-filters, and we need all the help we can get to pick the interesting ones.

 The ``varnish-dev`` mailing list is used by the developers and is usually quite focused on source-code and such.
-Everybody on the -dev list is also on -misc, so cross-posting only serves to annoy those people.
+Everybody on the ``-dev`` list is also on ``-misc``, so cross-posting only serves to annoy those people.

 Trouble Tickets
 ===============

-Please do not open a trouble ticket, unless you have spotted an actual bug in Varnish.
+Please do not open a trouble ticket unless you have spotted an actual bug in Varnish.
 Ask on IRC first if you are in doubt.

-The reason for this policy, is to avoid the bugs being drowned in a pile of sensible suggestions for future enhancements and call for help from people who forget to check back if they get it and so on.
+The reason for this policy is to avoid the bugs being drowned in a pile of sensible suggestions for future enhancements and calls for help from people who forget to check back for answers and so on.

-We track suggestions and ideas in our `"Shopping-List" wiki page`_, and user support via email and IRC.
+We track suggestions and ideas in our `"Shopping-List" wiki page`_, and user support is handled via email and IRC.

 Commercial Support
 ==================

 The following companies offer commercial Varnish support, and are listed here for your convenience.
-If you want your company listed here, drop an email to phk@FreeBSD.org.
+If you want your company listed here, drop an email to ``phk@FreeBSD.org``:

 	Varnish Software
 	sales@varnish-software.com